Frequently Asked Questions about Desjardins Home Insurance

 - If everyone in your house is a non-smoker, you’ll pay a lower home insurance premium, because there’s less risk of a fire in a smoke-free home.

 Absolutely!
-A backwater valve (in French only) (also called a back-up valve) is a device that helps prevent basement flooding by preventing sewer water from getting into your home.
+A backwater valve (french only) (also called a back-up valve) is a device that helps prevent basement flooding by preventing sewer water from getting into your home.
 Make sure yours is installed in accordance with your municipality’s standards and regulations.

 According to plumbing experts, you should check your backwater valve twice a year (spring and fall) to make sure it’s working properly.